A Graph Neural Network Simulation of Dispersed Systems: Introduction

-We evaluate the accuracy of our GNN in an exemplary case-study of a multidisperse suspension of particles sedimenting under gravity in a box of fluid.
-A comparison between the ground-truth data and predictions of the trained GNN indicates a great agreement.
-The trained GNN accurately and efficiently captures the most intricate characteristics of the system behavior such as individual particle trajectories, clusters, collisions, and boundaries.
+We represent the immersed particles as nodes of a graph, along with their key dynamic and intrinsic properties such as position, velocity, and radius.
+The interaction between the particles is modeled as edges of the graph; i.e., the pair-interaction between the particles is represented as a message-passing process between the corresponding nodes of the graph.
+We evaluate the accuracy of our GNN through a representative case-study of a multidisperse suspension of particles sedimenting under gravity in a box of fluid.
+A comparison between the ground-truth data and the predictions of the trained GNN shows excellent agreement.
+The trained GNN accurately and efficiently captures the most intricate characteristics of the system behavior, including individual particle trajectories, clusters, collisions, and boundaries.
 Our implementation of the GNN is publicly available on GitHub at \href{https://github.com/rfjd/GNS-DispersedSystems}{github.com/rfjd/GNS-DispersedSystems}.

+The remainder of this article is structured as follows.
+In \autoref{sec:GNNFramework}, we describe the Graph Neural Network (GNN) framework that we have developed for this study, including the network architecture and the specific node and edge features used to model the system dynamics and particle interactions. \autoref{sec:data} presents a case study of a multidisperse suspension sedimenting under gravity in a box of fluid, where we use a numerical solution to generate the sample training data.
+In \autoref{sec:res}, we evaluate the performance of the GNN in accurately predicting the dynamics of the system and compare its results to the ground-truth data.
+Finally, in \autoref{sec:conc}, we discuss the implications of our findings, address potential limitations, and provide concluding remarks on the utility and future applications of our approach.